sphinx-doc/sphinx/doc/latex.rst

     Default: ``5pt``

 ``shadowsize``
-    The width of the lateral "shadow" to the right.
+    The width of the lateral "shadow" to the right and bottom.

     Default: ``4pt``